 Note: As referenced on page 2 (see Authorization), CPIP was established in cooperation with the State's public and nonpublic institutions of postsecondary education, the Council of Maryland's K-16 Partnership, the Maryland State Department of Education, and the local school systems.
-Although Baltimore City, Dorchester and Wicomico counties are GEAR UP school districts, Prince George's and Kent County school districts also meet CPIP's LEA selection criteria.
-Therefore, funding is also made available, on a competitive basis, to eligible non-GEAR UP school districts.
+Although Baltimore City, Dorchester and Wicomico counties are GEAR UP school districts, Prince George's County Public Schools also meet CPIP's LEA selection criteria.
+Therefore, funding is also made available, on a competitive basis, to projects that partner with eligible non-GEAR UP high schools in Prince George's County.

-APPENDIX B: Content Standards

-MARYLAND COMMON CORE STANDARDS
+APPENDIX B. MARYLAND and COMMON CORE STATE STANDARDS